Hybrid coupling with operator inference and the overlapping Schwarz alternating method: Solid mechanics problem formulation and monolithic finite element discretization

-Here, $~\varphi_h^{\otimes{k}}$ is a Kronecker product of $~\varphi_h$ with itself $k$ times, and the matrices $~M,~K\in\mathbb{R}^{M \times M}$ $~H\in\mathbb{R}^{M\times M^2}$, and $~C\in\mathbb{R}^{M\times M^3}$ arise via the discretization of differential operators in the governing equations\footnote{Since $~\varphi_h^{\otimes k}$ is symmetric, it is computed in practice using a compressed vector representation of length $(1/k!)M(M+1)...(M+k-1)$.
-Similarly, the symmetric operators $~H\in\mathbb{R}^{M\times M^2}$ and $~C\in\mathbb{R}^{M \times M^3}$ are parameterized in terms of their independent degrees of freedom. }, or by performing a Taylor expansion of \eqref{eq:matrix_vector_form}.
+Here, $~\varphi_h^{\otimes{k}}$ is a Kronecker product (i.e., matricized tensor product) of $~\varphi_h$ with itself $k$ times, and the matrices $~M,~K\in\mathbb{R}^{M \times M}$, $~H\in\mathbb{R}^{M\times M^2}$, and $~C\in\mathbb{R}^{M\times M^3}$ arise via the discretization of differential operators in the governing equations\footnote{Since $~\varphi_h^{\otimes k}$ is symmetric, it is computed in practice using a compressed vector representation of length $(1/k!)M(M+1)...(M+k-1)$.
+Similarly, the symmetric operators $~H\in\mathbb{R}^{M\times M^2}$ and $~C\in\mathbb{R}^{M \times M^3}$ are parameterized in terms of only their independent degrees of freedom. }, or by performing a Taylor expansion of \eqref{eq:matrix_vector_form}.
 For example, in the case of linear elasticity, $~M,~K$ represent the usual mass and stiffness matrices discretizing the $L^2$ inner product $(\cdot,\cdot)$ and weak-form Laplace operator $(\nabla\cdot,\nabla\cdot)$.
-As shown in Appendix A,2, the PDEs \eqref{eq:dynamic_elasticity_pde}--\eqref{eq:dynamic_elasticity_bcs} reduce to a cubic functional form \eqref{eq:quadratic_model} when a Saint Venant--Kichhoff material model \cite{holzapfel2000} is specified (see Appendix A.2).
+As shown in Appendix A.2, the PDEs \eqref{eq:dynamic_elasticity_pde}--\eqref{eq:dynamic_elasticity_bcs} reduce to a cubic functional form \eqref{eq:quadratic_model} when a Saint Venant--Kichhoff material model \cite{holzapfel2000} is specified.
 While, for a general hyperelastic material, the governing PDEs will not reduce to \eqref{eq:quadratic_model}, we show in Section \ref{sec:results} that the system \eqref{eq:quadratic_model} can be effective as a surrogate model when combined with Schwarz coupling even when the governing equations under consideration are fully nonlinear.

-As for the linear case, to apply Dirichlet BCs within \eqref{eq:quadratic_model}, we must substitute the decomposition $~\varphi_h := \left( \right)^{\intercal}$ into \eqref{eq:quadratic_model} and bring the terms corresponding to the Dirichlet boundary condition DoFs to the right-hand-side.
+As for the linear case, to apply Dirichlet BCs within \eqref{eq:quadratic_model}, we must substitute the decomposition $~\varphi_h := \left( \right)^{\intercal}$ into \eqref{eq:quadratic_model} and bring the terms corresponding to the Dirichlet boundary condition DoFs to the right-hand side.
 Doing so gives rise to a system of the form

 for matrix $\tilde{~K}(~\chi_h) \in \mathbb{R}^{N \times N}$, vector $~h\in \mathbb{R}^{N}$, and appropriately-sized tensors $\tilde{~H}(~\chi_h)$ and $\tilde{~C}$.
 The linear and quadratic operators are functions of the boundary data $~\chi_h$, as they include contributions from cross terms of the form $~u \otimes ~\chi_h$ and $~u \otimes ~\chi_h \otimes ~\chi_h$ that arise when substituting the decomposed $~\varphi_h$ vector into \eqref{eq:quadratic_model}.